I recently got the chance to redo the error handling in two different crates I

 - Provide something like

-can help developers fall into the pit of success for giving helpful errors to users.
+ContextPairsofailurecan help developers fall into the pit of success for giving helpful errors to users.

 Feedback on failure::Error

-is a fancy boxed version of Fail
+failure::Error is a fancy boxed version of Fail.
+Their APIs generally

 deviate in ways that make sense for their different feature sets.